VectorInstitute/health-rec/README.md

 python3 scripts/generate_test_data.py
 ```

+This would create a folder `<path_to_output_dir>/test_data/data-00.json` with about 300 dummy services.
+You can follow the next step to load this data and embeddings to ChromaDB.

 #### Download service data

 If you are using the 211 API or Empower's API, make sure you check with them to see if the API keys are